sneakyfoot/shotgun-config/env/README.md

 ...
 ```

-These paths are typically included and used by apps like `tk-multi-launchapp`.
+These paths are typically included and used by apps that need explicit software locations.
-See the `software_paths.yml` and
+See the `software_paths.yml` and engine/app settings that reference the
-`includes/settings/tk-multi-launchapp.yml` files to see concrete examples
-of how this file is used.
+`path.<os>.*` keys for concrete examples of how this file is used.

 Questions?
 ----------